B.L. Freeborn © October 30, 2022 (PDF version here.)

 On either side of the 16 is a 12, then 12, 12, 13, 13, 14.

-The location is also found in the runic gematria.
+The location can also be found in some runic gematria riddles.
 One cannot just ‘read’ the location.
 It is just a bit of bragging by the inscriber that he knew the correct coordinates.
 Hence, one must know the location beforehand!
-The values are: 41.48̊N, 71.3̊W with respect to the Greenwich Meridian.
-(Its apparent accuracy suggests they were using this meridian as opposed to other available meridians.)
-The sum from H to the last I is 41.
+The values are: 41.48̊N, 71.3̊W. The sum from H to the last I is 41.
 The sum from B to T is 48.
 This suggests 41.48.✓

 The Structure Contributes